hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

   with one keypress.

-Emacs and Vim have all these features once you install ghc-mod.
+With the right packages, Emacs and Vim have all these features.

 ## ghc-mod